14 Healthy Eating During Pregnancy Might Be Difficult

 Since we usually see fish in neatly packaged pieces in the grocery store, which types should be avoided?
 Swordfish, bluefin tuna and Spanish mackerel should be avoided altogether as these fish have the highest methylmercury concentrations.
 Fish with moderate concentrations such as tuna, salmon, cod, and haddock should be limited to 8-12 ounces per week.
 Smaller fish, such as sardines, are at the bottom of the food chain and contain less methylmercury.

-So to summarize, it is best for women to choose fish with a lower mercury content such as sardines, salmon, or cod.
+To summarize, it is best for women to choose fish with a lower mercury content such as sardines, salmon, or cod.
 The Dietary Guidelines recommend between 8 and 12 ounces per week.

 Alcohol and Excessive Caffeine Intake May Cause Problems During and After Pregnancy